If you don’t know what an Anmeldung is and you are planning to move to Germany, Don’t!

 Your registration for one must be one of the first things on your to-do list as soon as you touch your feet in Germany.

-The address you register with the Anmeldung is also the address to which the authorities will send postal mail (a big hit in Germany).
+Your address in Germany that you register with the Anmeldung is also the address to which the authorities will send postal mail (a big hit in Germany).

 Also read: Zen Inspiration?
 What Should You Borrow From Germany’s Mindfulness Culture